 If you’re looking for a substitute for battle ropes and, specifically, single- or alternating-arm battle rope exercises, give single-arm kettlebell swings a try.

 The basic set up and movement pattern are the same for a single-arm kettlebell swing compared to a two-arm swing.
-Here are some cues that will help you do this exercise properly:

 - Don’t let your non-working hand rest on the body (don’t set it on the hip, on the knee, etc.), as this can throw off your alignment